cronologic-de/ug_timetaggermodule/source/hardware.rst

 In a PCIe_CEM system, this should be connected to the corresponding signal from the edge connector.
-In an embedded system the requirements can vary, but it could be controlled my a microcontroller output.
+In an embedded system the requirements can vary, but it could be controlled by a microcontroller output.

 Timing should comply to the PCIe_CEM specification.